Product Still Life Photography: Full Guide for Your Business

 - How the images will be used (homepage, social, ads, print)

-This step brings the visual direction to life — literally.
-Surfaces are selected, props sourced, backgrounds created, and custom setups built.
-The goal is to create an environment where your product feels in-tune, not artificially staged.
+This step brings the visual direction into physical reality.
+Surfaces are selected, props sourced, backgrounds prepared, and custom setups assembled.
+The goal is an environment where the product feels at home rather than artificially placed.

 This is the quiet phase, the one clients don’t see, but feel instantly.
 Because this is where images go from almost right to undeniably on-brand.